haha547/FMDP/README.md

 - Refine backtesting functionality for both timing strategies and asset allocation.

 ## Contact
-If you're interested in this project or have any questions, feel free to contact me at [your email].
+If you're interested in this project or have any questions, feel free to contact me at [hchsu613.cs11@nycu.edu.tw].